omid-razizadeh/Amazon/README.md

 We need to first name the class and then define parse function and finally by using response extract the desired information.

-Note:For some websites like amazon they block to scrape.
+Note1.:For some websites like amazon they block to scrape.
 To overcome this difficulty there are some ways.
 I used proxy in my project.

 More information about how to set up proxy in your scrapy projects can be found on some github pages like: